AnshuMandalXIX/Multi-Modal-AI-Chatbot-with-Transfer-Learning/README.md

-# AI Chatbot Developing with Flask and JavaScript
+# AI Chatbot Developing with Flask and JavaScript for University ERP

 ## Initial Setup: